pandammonium/blipper-widget/readme.txt

 = Why doesn't the plugin seem to do anything? =

 * You need to install [a plugin that enables classic widgets](https://en-gb.wordpress.org/plugins/search/classic+widgets/) to be used on your site.
+* You need to add a shortcode that
 * You need at least one blip in your Blipfoto account.
 * Amend any necessary data indicated by error messages and try again.
 * If you have refreshed your OAuth app credentials or access token at Blipfoto, you will need to update these details on the Blipper Widget settings page.